lacanoid/pgddl/README.md

 This module provides one main end user function `pg_ddl_script` that you can use to obtain SQL DDL source for a particular database object.

-Currently supported object types are `regclass`,`regtype`,`regproc`,`regprocedure`.
+Currently supported object types are `regclass`,`regtype`,`regproc`,`regprocedure` and `regrole`.
 You will probably want to cast object name or oid to appropriate type.

 - `pg_ddl_script(regclass) returns text`